Hyperbolic groupoids and duality: Geodesic quasi-flow

 By Proposition~\ref{pr:nbhdtil}, for every $\xi\in\partial\G$ there exists $g\in\G$ such that $\xi$ is an internal point of $\til_g$ and $\en(g)\in\X_0$.
 Let $\xi=\cdots g_2g_1\cdot g$ for $g_i\in S$.
 Then $\xi\cdot g^{-1}=\cdots g_2g_1$ is an internal point of $\til_{\en(g)}$.
 Let $U\subset\X_0'$ be an open neighborhood of $\be(g_1)$ of diameter less than $\delta_0$.
 Then $\xi\cdot g^{-1}$ belongs to the open set $R_{\en(g), U}\subset T$.
 It follows that $T$ is a topological transversal.

 Let us show that $T$ is compact.
 Every point of $T$ can be represented as $\ldots g_2g_1$, where $g_i$ belong to the elements of the set $\mS$.
 Consider the compact space $\check S=\bigcup_{F\in\mS}\overline F$.
 The set of all composable sequences $(\ldots, g_2, g_1)$ of elements of $\check S$ is a closed subset of the Cartesian product $(\check S)^\infty$.
 Hence the space of all composable sequences is compact.
 It follows from Proposition~\ref{pr:topology} and Theorem~\ref{th:localproduct} that the map $(\ldots, g_2, g_1)\mapsto \ldots g_2g_1$ from the space of composable sequences to $\partial\G$ is continuous.
-Hence, $T$ is contained in a continuous image of a compact space, hence $T$ is compact (since we assumed that it is closed).
+Hence, $T$ is contained in a continuous image of a compact space and is compact.

 Consider the set of germs of the action of elements of $S$ on $T$.
 It is compact, since $T$ and $S$ are compact, and $P$ and $\be$ are continuous.